breezy-weather/breezy-weather/docs/HOMEPAGE.md

 Above weather blocks, you have details about current weather:

 - A description of the current weather condition
 - Temperature.
-When entering screen, this will animate from previous location’s temperature (or 0° if just opening the app) to the current location’s temperature, for a duration proportional to the temperature difference, and with a maximum duration of 2 seconds.
+When entering screen, this will animate from previous location’s temperature (or 0° if just opening the app) to the current location’s temperature, for a duration of 1 to 2 seconds depending on the temperature difference.
 This animation can be disabled in Settings > Main screen > Other element animations.
 - (If different from temperature) Feels like temperature
 - The temperature for the current and next half days:
   - Before 06:00, it will show yesterday nighttime min temperature (if available), followed by today daytime max temperature